ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 * Randomly create item sale events ( includes restocks) and send them to Kafka or RabbitMQ or IBM MQ depending of the application configuration.
 * Send predefined set of sale events to control the demonstration

-This implementation is done with Java 11 and [Quarkus](https://quarkus.io) 2.6.3 with the AMQP reactive messaging extension to send messages to RabbitMQ, or with the Kafka producer API to send message directly to Kafka, or using JMS to send to IBM MQ.
+This implementation is done with Java 11 and [Quarkus](https://quarkus.io) 2.7.1 with the AMQP reactive messaging extension to send messages to RabbitMQ, or with the Kafka producer API to send message directly to Kafka, or using JMS to send messages to IBM MQ.

 This tool is now used in different scenario: